karthicksndr/three-tier-azure-app/Part-2.md

 - For other non-prod environments, update the corresponding `values-<env>.yaml` file with the BuildID.
 - ArgoCD will detect changes in the respective values file and trigger deployment to the appropriate environment.

+## 3. Supporting Code Samples

+A sample deployment pipeline is located in the [deployment-pipeline](./deployment-pipeline/) directory.
+This pipeline demonstrates various stages of the deployment process, as outlined above.